benjamin-bk-krueger/kringle-web/docs/stats.md

 # Stats

-## Numbers

-This page just displays some statistics concerning the number of stored elements.
-You can reach the statistics by clicking on *Stats*.
+This page just displays some statistics.
+You can reach it by clicking on *Stats*.

+## Elements

+This section shows the number of stored elements.

+## S3 Storage

+This section shows the used S3 storage.

 ![Simple View](./img/stats_all.png)